Implementing Convert's Full Stack JavaScript SDK: Real-World Examples

 Key Implementation Notes

-✔️ Consistent User Identification: Uses createContext()
+✔️ Consistent User Identification: Uses createContext() to establish user identity.

-✔️ Experiment Variant Handling: Uses runExperience()
+✔️ Experiment Variant Handling: Uses runExperience() to determine the assigned pricing tier.

 ✔️ Error Handling: Ensures a fallback to standard pricing if the SDK fails.

-✔️ Conversion Tracking: Uses trackConversion()
+✔️ Conversion Tracking: Uses trackConversion() to track subscriptions.

 Example 2: Free Trial Length Experiment